-The discussions with directors, film characters, human rights activists and Czech experts are as important for One World as the films themselves.
-Discussions take place after almost every screening, and panel debates on important current topics are held every evening in the Municipal Library.
+The debates with directors, film protagonists, human rights activists and Czech experts are as important for One World as the screenings themselves.
+We hold discussions after most screenings (Q&A).

-The festival will kick off with the granting of the Homo Homini Award, the only Czech international human rights prize.
-It will be presented to a person or group that has made a significant contribution to the promotion of human rights.
-The winners and those close to them also benefit from moral support and greater awareness from the international community.
+The festival also includes the awarding of the only Czech international human rights award, Homo Homini, presented to people or groups who have made a significant contribution to the promotion of human rights.
+Besides moral support for the winners and their loved ones, it attracts greater attention from the international community.

 Films after the festival

-One World has long been active in helping establish human rights festivals abroad.
-In particular, it provides advice concerning the film programme, production and logistics, media and fundraising strategies, as well as accompanying activities and debates after film screenings.
-It also participates in regular seminars and meetings, where organisers of human rights festivals can exchange practical experiences.
-Many sister festivals have become members of Human Rights Film Network .
+One World has long helped to create human rights festivals abroad.
+In particular, it provides them with advice on programming, production and logistics, media and fundraising strategies, accompanying activities and Q&As.
+It also participates in Festivals Meet Festivals, a series of seminars and meetings where the organisers of human rights festivals can exchange practical experiences.
+Several sister festivals have become members of the Human Rights Film Network.

-It isn’t always easy, but we are convinced that it is worth the effort.
+It's not always easy, but we believe it's worth it.
 We believe that we can contribute to a better environment for all and that we can inspire others to join us.